lislia423/lislia423.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Lisa, a third year computer science PhD candidate at Washington University in St.Louis.
+I'm Lisa, a third year computer science PhD candidate at Washington University in St. Louis.
 I am broadly interested in extracting insights from multi-omics data to understand the molecular mechanisms underlying various phenotypes.
 My current research interest focuses on building explainable models to predict complex traits in aging.

 Education
 ======
-* B.S. in Computer Science, Washington University in St.Louis, 2021
+* B.S. in Computer Science, Washington University in St. Louis, 2021

 Publication
 ======